-INSPIREMD, INC.

-4 Menorat Hamaor St. Tel Aviv, Israel 6744832 Telephone: (888) 776-6804
+InspireMD, Inc. 4 Menorat Hamaor St. Tel Aviv, Israel 6744832 Telephone: (888) 776-6804

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held August 31, 2022
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held June 10, 2024

-The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of InspireMD, Inc., a Delaware corporation (the "Company"), will be held at 4:30 p.m., Eastern Time, on August 31, 2022, at the offices of InspireMD, Inc., 4 Menorat Hamaor St., Tel-Aviv, Israel.
+The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of InspireMD, Inc., a Delaware corporation (the "Company", "we", "our", or "us"), will be held at 10:00 a.m., Eastern Time, on June 10, 2024, at the offices of InspireMD, Inc., 4 Menorat Hamaor St., Tel-Aviv, Israel.
 We will consider and act on the following items of business at the Annual Meeting:

-- (1) Election of one Class 2 director to serve on our board of directors for a term of three years or until his successor is elected and qualified, for which Michael Berman is the nominee (the "Director Election Proposal"). - (2) Ratification of the appointment of Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the year ending December 31, 2022 (the "Auditor Reappointment Proposal"). - (3) Such other business as may properly come before the Annual Meeting.
+- (1) Election of two Class 1 directors to serve on our board of directors for a term of three years or until his or her successor is elected and qualified, for which Paul Stuka and Gary Roubin are the nominees (the "Director Election Proposal"). - (2) To approve, on an advisory basis, the Company's executive compensation (the "Say on Pay Proposal"). - (3) To approve, on an advisory basis, the frequency of future advisory votes on the Company's executive compensation (the "Frequency of Say on Pay Proposal"). - (4) Ratification of the appointment of Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the year ending December 31, 2024 (the "Auditor Reappointment Proposal"). - (5) Such other business as may properly come before the Annual Meeting.

 Stockholders are referred to the Proxy Statement accompanying this notice for more detailed information with respect to the matters to be considered at the Annual Meeting.
-After careful consideration, our board of directors recommends a vote FOR the election of the nominee for director named in the Director Election Proposal (Proposal 1) and FOR the ratification of the re-appointment of Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the year ending December 31, 2022, under the Auditor Reappointment Proposal (Proposal 2).
+After careful consideration, our board of directors recommends a vote FOR the election of the director nominees named in the Director Election Proposal (Proposal 1), FOR the approval of the executive compensation that is described in the Say on Pay Proposal (Proposal 2), FOR the approval of holding an advisory vote every three years regarding approval of the compensation of the Company's named executive officers in the Frequency of Say on Pay Proposal (Proposal 3) and FOR the ratification of the re-appointment of Kesselman & Kesselman, Certified Public Accountants, a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the year ending December 31, 2024, under the Auditor Reappointment Proposal (Proposal 4).

-The board of directors has fixed the close of business on July 5, 2022 as the record date (the "Record Date").
+The board of directors has fixed the close of business on April 18, 2024 as the record date (the "Record Date").
 Only holders of record of shares of our common stock are entitled to receive notice of the Annual Meeting and to vote at the Annual Meeting or at any postponement(s) or adjournment(s) of the Annual Meeting.
 A complete list of registered stockholders entitled to vote at the Annual Meeting will be available for inspection at the office of the Company during regular business hours for the 10 calendar days prior to and during the Annual Meeting.